6 Unique and Impressive Buildings of Roman Architecture

 —H. Kähler, The Art of Rome and Her Empire

-The Roman Architecture continued and adopted classical Greek Architecture and established different architectural style.
-It is the architecture particularly of cities.
+Roman Architecture continued and adopted classical Greek Architecture and established different architectural styles.
+It is the architecture, particularly of cities.
 The structures were the composition of proportional relationships and clear connections.
 Romans were innovative in constructing new technologies and inventing new materials.
-Amphitheaters, Triumphal arches, Basilicas, Public baths, aqueducts are great illustrations of inventions of Roman architecture that were engineering marvels.
+Amphitheaters, Triumphal arches, Basilicas, Public baths, and aqueducts are great illustrations of inventions of Roman architecture that were engineering marvels.

-An addition to the three Greek orders, Romans have added two different orders.
+In addition to the three Greek orders, the Romans added two different orders.